DanielKrivchun/DanielKrivchun/README.md

 ---

-🌐 I'm a full-stack developer with a broad technical stack and a passion for learning and trying new things.
+🌐 I'm a Full-Stack Developer with a broad technical stack and a passion for learning and trying new things.
 My work spans across:

 - ✅ **Web Development**: PHP, CodeIgniter, React, Css/HTML/JS, Node.js
 - 📱 **Mobile Development**: Flutter, React Native, Android Studio